AbhiAgarwal/phys.js/README.md

     Inputs are: Initial Momentum, Final Momentum, Initial Time, Final Time.
     Force = (Final Momentum - Initial Momentum) / (Final Time - Initial Time)

+You'll know the inputs you've to put in very quickly, as well as what the equations are doing behind the scenes.

 This is to allow individuals to build applications that aren't just specific to calculations in Physics, but resources that would let other individuals understand Physics.

 Tests